strawberry-graphql/strawberry/docs/integrations/channels.md

 ## Tutorial

-_The following example will pick up where part 3 of the Channels tutorial left off._
+_The following example will pick up where the Channels tutorials left off._

 By the end of This tutorial, You will have a graphql chat subscription that will be able to talk with the channels chat consumer from the tutorial.